Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Related Work

 In online advertising, the main objective of CTR prediction is to estimate the likelihood of a user $u\in U$ clicking on a given ad $i\in I$.
 The input $(x, y)\sim(X, Y)$ represents an impression of an ad to a specific user, where $x$ represents the features of that request, and $y\in \{0,1\}$ serves as the click label.
 For any given model $f_\theta:\mathcal{R}^d\rightarrow \mathcal{R}$, parameterized by $\theta$, the logit is obtained by $z = f_\theta(x)$.
 Commonly, it is passed through a sigmoid function $\sigma(\cdot)$ to obtain the estimated value as the output, which can be expressed as $\hat{p}=p(y=1|x)=\sigma(z)$.

 Current research in the CTR prediction task primarily focuses on model structure and optimization objectives.
 Regarding model structure, recent studies have primarily aimed to explore ways to capture higher-order interaction information effectively.
-This has led to the proposal of various model structures such as Factorization Machines (FM) family \cite{rendle2010factorization, ffm2017, fwfm2018, fmfm2021}, Wide \& Deep~\cite{wideanddeep2017}, DeepFM~\cite{deepfm2017}, IPNN~\cite{pnn2016}, xDeepFM~\cite{xdeepfm2018}, DCN V2 \cite{wang2021dcn}, Final MLP~\cite{mao2023finalmlp} and Multi-Embedding~\cite{me2023}.
-Three main paradigms have been introduced for optimization objectives: pointwise, pairwise, and listwise approaches, which will be discussed in the following sections.
+This has led to the proposal of various model structures such as Factorization Machines (FM) family \cite{rendle2010factorization, ffm2017, fwfm2018, fmfm2021}, Wide\&Deep~\cite{wideanddeep2017}, DeepFM~\cite{deepfm2017}, IPNN~\cite{pnn2016}, xDeepFM~\cite{xdeepfm2018}, DCN V2 \cite{wang2021dcn}, Final MLP~\cite{mao2023finalmlp} and Multi-Embedding~\cite{me2023}.
+As for optimization objectives, three main loss paradigms have been introduced: pointwise, pairwise, and listwise approaches, which will be discussed in the following sections.